mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 | `substrings`                            | answers `Array` of substrings delimited by whitespace characters                              |
 | `unescapePercents`                      | answers reverse of `percentEscapeUrl`                                                         |

+The `at:put:` method is the only one that modifies a `String` in place (TODO: true?).
+All other methods return a new `String` that is a modified version of the receiver.

 The `format:` method returns a `String` created from a template using interpolation where input comes from an `Array`.
 For example, both of the following produce the string